conoroshea1996/elderJsTest/src/routes/blog/recruiting-employee-engagement-pays.md

 ---
-title: "Employee engagement pays"
+title: 'Employee engagement pays'
-date: "2015-11-23"
+date: '2015-11-23'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "recruiting-employee-engagement-pays"
+slug: 'recruiting-employee-engagement-pays'
-seoTitle: "Employee engagement pays | Social recruiting software"
+seoTitle: 'Employee engagement pays | Social recruiting software'
-seoDescription: "Are your employees asleep at the wheel?
+seoDescription: 'Are your employees asleep at the wheel?
 Employee Engagement is costing your company more than you might think.
-We find out how to remedy this."
+We find out how to remedy this.'
-author: "Pamela-Weaver"
+author: 'Pamela-Weaver'
-coverImage: "/images/cats.jpg"
+coverImage: '/images/cats.jpg'
 ---

 Less than a third of Americans were engaged in their jobs last year.\* Almost one-in-five were ‘actively disengaged’.
 Add it up and there's a lot of people bored, distracted and fed up employees.
 According to Gallup, employee engagement is a $550bn problem in the U.S. alone.